 “What shall we say then?
 There is no injustice with God, is there?
 May it never be!”
 (Romans 9:14)

 (2) Rejection, torture and murder of the Messiah are sins.

 Jesus’ trail was distorted.
 Furthermore, Jesus did not deserve the punishment (torture) and rejection He had to endure following the corrupted trail.
 The arrest, trial, conviction, sentencing and execution of Jesus Christ were and still are without legal precedent.
 He suffered the death penalty even though Pontius Pilate – the local Roman authority – found Him innocent.
 (Luke 23:4).

 The unlawful premeditated killing of one human being by another is murder, and murder is a sin (Exodus 20:13).

 (3) Jesus was rejected, tortured and murdered.

 (4) Therefore, God was incapable of desiring Jesus to be rejected, tortured and murdered.

-There is one place in Scripture where God appears to want sin to take place, is in the first part of verse 10 of Isaiah chapter 53:
+Indeed, the one place in Scripture where God allegedly appears to want sin to take place, is in the first part of verse 10 of Isaiah chapter 53: